am4246-code/portfolio_website/README.md

 # Amiyah Mosley - Personal Portfolio

-This is a personal portfolio website for Amiyah Mosley, showcasing her skills, projects, and contact information.
+This is my personal portfolio website that showcases my skills, projects, and contact information.

 ## How to View Locally